Provincial Disaster Financial Assistance Program

 Who manages the Provincial Disaster Financial Assistance Program?

-The PEI Emergency Measures Organization will administer the program on behalf of the Minister of Justice and Public Safety.
+The Canadian Red Cross will be administering the program on behalf of the Minister of Justice and Public Safety.

 For contact information for other community supports, visit Storm Response.